lshannon/devops-days/README.md

 Pivotal Cloud Foundry (PCF) is a platform that runs on top of an IAAS layer that simplifies developer and operator workflows enabling a true DevOps culture to emerge.

+To demonstrate this we will review:

+- Simple Spring Boot Service Using Spring JDBC to work with a data base (exposing data via REST)
+- A Polyglot application stack running in PCF (.NET, Java, Javascript)
+- A Blue/Green update to a running service without affecting availablity
+- Push button scaling of applications using PCF
+- Access to Logs and metrics using PCF

 ## Simple Application with Data Service Demo

 A demo that shows pushing a Simple Spring Boot application that uses Spring JDBC Template to work with a database bound to the application by the platform.